bids-standard/bids-website/docs/standards/bids_specification/index.md

 # The BIDS specification

-The Brain Imaging Data Structure specification can be [browsed online](https://bids-specification.readthedocs.io/en/stable/).
+The Brain Imaging Data Structure specification can be [browsed online][specification].

 PDF versions of the specification can be found on zenodo at [https://doi.org/10.5281/zenodo.10175845](https://doi.org/10.5281/zenodo.10175845)